The Emancipation of Mimi: Tour

+20th anniversary

+In 2025, for the album's twentieth anniversary, Carey released a deluxe anniversary edition of the album on May 30, 2025.
+The edition was announced alongside various LP vinyl box sets, and preceded by a remix of "Don't Forget About Us" with Kaytranada.

 Critical reception

+Upon release, The Emancipation of Mimi received generally positive reviews from most music critics.
 The Emancipation of Mimi received a 64 out of 100 (indicating "generally positive reviews") on Metacritic, a website that averages professional reviews from critics into a numerical score.
 Stephen Thomas Erlewine of AllMusic called the album a "highly crafted piece of dance-pop" and "relative comeback" for Carey Michael Paoletta from Billboard was less critical of her vocals, writing that "while her voice has lost some of the power through the years, Mimi deftly showcases her still-considerable pipes with strong lyrics and slick production."
 Paoletta praised The Emancipation of Mimi as Carey's best album since Butterfly (1997).
 Michael Dougall Bell from the Calgary Sun called Carey's voice "very impressive".
 He concluded: "While Emancipation may not send Carey's stock or star back up to where it once was and where that voice deserves to be, at least she's not plummeting – she's merely levelled off."
 Entertainment Weekly editor Tom Sinclair noted that almost every song "showcases Carey's undeniable vocal strengths".
 Reviewing "Fly Like a Bird", Sinclair concluded, "It's so moving that we'll resist the temptation to be crass and interpret the song as a plea for heightened record sales.
 Help from above is always welcome, but Emancipation sounds like it just might do fine all on its own."